statelyai/xstate/docs/about/resources.md

 ## Courses

 :::tip Official Course
 Watch the official [State Machines in JavaScript with XState](https://frontendmasters.com/courses/xstate/) course by [@davidkpiano](https://twitter.com/davidkpiano) on Frontend Masters!
-In this course, you’ll learn the fundamentals of state machines and statecharts, from building your own without any libraries in pure JavaScript, up to using XState to take advantage of a wide variety of other features.
+In this course, you’ll learn the fundamentals of state machines and statecharts, from building your own without any libraries in pure JavaScript up to using XState to take advantage of a wide variety of other features.

 The workshop code examples are [open-sourced and available on GitHub](https://github.com/davidkpiano/frontend-masters-xstate-workshop).

 There is also a follow-up course: [State Modeling with React and XState](https://frontendmasters.com/workshops/xstate-react/).
-Once you've gone through the first course, be sure to take this one too so you can learn how to apply state machines and statecharts to real-world apps and master advanced concepts such as spawning/invoking actors and model-based testing.
+Once you’ve gone through the first course, be sure to take this one, too, so you can learn how to apply state machines and statecharts to real-world apps and master advanced concepts such as spawning/invoking actors and model-based testing.
 :::

 **Other great courses and guides:**